SophiaSilveira/Final.Project_React-Native/README.md

 Aqui chegamos ao fim do APP!
-Espero que tenha lhe sido útil.
+Esperamos que tenha lhe sido útil.

 Licença: Utilizamos a licença MIT.